-In the Department of Biological Sciences, Teaching Assistants are assigned to laboratory sections, recitation sections or as graders/facilitators for large lecture courses.
+In the Department of Biological Sciences, Teaching Assistants are assigned to laboratory sections, recitation sections, and as graders/facilitators for large lecture courses.
 Lecture courses are taught by faculty members and lab courses are taught and/or coordinated by faculty members who in turn supervise the Teaching Assistants.
-The Department of Biological Sciences does not assign any Teaching Assistants as independent instructors.
+The Department of Biological Sciences does not typically assign any Teaching Assistants as independent instructors.

 Number of Terms of Support

 Currently there is no limit to the number of terms a graduate student may receive a teaching assistantship while actively pursuing a graduate degree.
 All students are required to teach at least one term, while students in the Teaching Minor Program are required to teach at least two terms.
 Every effort is made to accommodate graduate students in need of support, however students are expected to be within the Department’s normative time-to-degree.
 In addition, the Department cannot guarantee support for a student whose mentor’s primary appointment is outside the Department of Biological Sciences.

 Who to Contact in the Event of a Problem